Ohara124c41/SFND-RADAR-Target_Generation-n-Detection/README.md

 You will provide the initial range and velocity of the target.
 Range cannot exceed the max value of 200m and velocity can be any value in the range of -70 to + 70 m/s.

-#### FFT Operation

-Tasks:
-- Implement the 1D FFT on the Mixed Signal
-- Reshape the vector into Nr*Nd array.
-- Run the FFT on the beat signal along the range bins dimension (Nr)
-- Normalize the FFT output.
-- Take the absolute value of that output.
-- Keep one half of the signal
-- Plot the output
-- There should be a peak at the initial position of the target

 ## Dependencies for Running Locally
 * Matlab 2018B or higher.